elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 #### Analysis [_analysis]

-To specify `analyzer` values for `Text` fields you can just use the name of the analyzer (as a string) and either rely on the analyzer being defined (like built-in analyzers) or define the analyzer yourself manually.
+To specify `analyzer` values for `Text` fields you can use the name of the analyzer (as a string) and either rely on the analyzer being defined (like built-in analyzers) or define the analyzer yourself manually.

 Alternatively, you can create your own analyzer and have the persistence layer handle its creation, from our example earlier: